Rose-STL-Lab/torchTS/examples/ode/README.md

-In this folder, we train the ODESolver model on three different ODEs.
+In this folder, we train the ODESolver model on two different ODEs.
 Our goal is to estimate all the parameters here.

 Lorenz63: